 -Lexington, Kentucky: South or Midwest?

 This is a politically charged debate that we are somewhat hesitant to broach.
 Kentucky lies below both the Mason-Dixon and the "Sweet Tea" line.
-In the Civil War, or what some here call the War Between the States, Kentucky was a border state (like Maryland and Missouri) and chose to remain in the Union.
-Indeed, Lexington was home to Henry Clay, the "Great Compromiser," who used all the diplomacy he could muster to forestall that conflict.
 Magnolia trees grow happily here, but we have four distinct seasons, and get a fair amount of snow.
-You will find the majority of people in the Bluegrass are inordinately polite, with the expressions "Honey" and "Sweetie" commonly heard.
-Our state shares Texas' appreciation for almost anything deep fat fried (after all we are the "K" in KFC®), but in Lexington people are as likely to want their chili Three Way (Cincinnati style) – with cinnamon, cloves, allspice, and chocolate over spaghetti and then smothered with cheddar cheese – as they are what is offered in Terlingua.
-Groceries come from Midwest giant Kroger® (not Publix® or Winn-Dixie®) and ethnic restaurants are in abundance, in particular Japanese and Indian.
+Groceries come from Midwest giant Kroger® and the cuisine has become increasingly diverse, catering to a wide range of visitors and residents.
 UK is a powerhouse in the SEC, but when it comes to professional football the Bengals tend to be favored over the Titans.
 Kentucky's major cities – Louisville and Lexington – culturally mirror neither Nashville or Birmingham, nor Chicago or Detroit.
 Each reflects more a distinct blend of the two regional cultures, with an added mix of their own unique positive characteristics.

 The short answer: Yes.